 Years ago, when I was a young reporter for the ABC affiliate in Columbia, South Carolina, I interviewed a minister who’d been a local leader in the Civil Rights Movement and had worked closely with Martin Luther King, Jr. The interview took place in his home, and before we arrived, he’d pulled out albums full of photographs and newspaper clippings from the 1960s to show us.
-Looking at the photos of sit-ins and protests and violence on the same downtown streets I walked every day, it was hard for me to comprehend how all that had could have happened just a few decades earlier.
+Looking at the photos of sit-ins and separate water fountains and violence between white and Black people on the same downtown streets I walked every day, it was hard for me to comprehend how all that had could have happened just a few decades earlier.

 “I feel bad,” I admitted to the man.
-“It’s hard for me to really understand this and take it in, because things are so different now.”
+“It’s hard for me to really take this in, because things are so different now.”

 “Don’t feel bad,” he reassured me.
 “My grandchildren feel the same way.
 They appreciate what I’ve done, but they don’t really get it.
 And I consider it a blessing.”

 “Because of the work we did,” he explained, “my grandchildren will never see separate water fountains or attend segregated schools or have to take seats in the back of the bus.
 They’ll never know what that’s like.
 And that is a very good thing.”